End-to-end data pipeline

 Log-Based Classification

-Solana programs themselves emit log messages during execution as part of the blockchain's native logging system.
-These logs are not added by Helius, Solscan, or other data providers—they are produced directly by the on-chain programs and included in the transaction results returned by RPC nodes.
+Solana programs emit log messages during execution as part of the blockchain's native logging system.
+These logs are not added by Helius, Solscan, or other data providers.
+They come directly from the on-chain programs.

-1. Extracts instruction names from the program logs
+- Extracts instruction names from program logs (e.g. "Instruction: CollectFees", "Instruction: Stake")

-2. Maps instruction names to transaction categories based on a predefined configuration
+- Maps instruction names to transaction categories via a configuration file

 Classification Configuration